Lumavate-Community/starter-python-with-db/README.md

   When using an editable container, you must click the refresh button to see the file that is created by the alembic command.

 This will generate a file inside app/alembic/versions.
 Inside this file, we will specify the upgrade and downgrade functions.
+In the generated file (located under /app/alembic/versions) make sure the upgrade / downgrade methods are defined as follows:
 ```python
 def upgrade():
     op.create_table('stuff',